flyeralarm/onboarding/README.md

 ## curated @ [flyeralarm](https://flyeralarm.com)

-## This document is intended as guidance for new developers joining our teams flyeralarm
+## This document is intended as guidance for new developers joining our teams at flyeralarm
+## Because

 ## Basics